Direct Debits – MABS Investigates

 A direct debit is different from a standing order, but they are similar and can often be used interchangeably.
 A standing order sometimes referred to as s/o, is a payment that you set up yourself on your bank account.

 An example would be paying savings into another account.
 Another good example is rent.
-A lot of landlords request that you set up your rent to be paid by standing order to ensure they receive it on the same day each month.
+Many landlords request that you set up your rent to be paid by standing order to ensure they receive it on the same day each month.

 The primary difference between a direct debit and a standing order is who is actioning the payment.
-A direct debit is actioned by the creditor and a standing order is actioned by you.
+The creditor actions a direct debit and a standing order is actioned by you.

 Do you have a question for MABS to Investigate?
 Get in touch and let us know at mabs@ciboard.ie.

-If you have a query for one of our advisers or are struggling with your debts, you can call the MABS National Helpline on 0818 07 2000 Monday to Friday, from 9am to 8pm, WhatsApp 086 035 3141 or find the contact details for your local office.
+If you have a query for one of our advisers or are struggling with your debts, you can call the MABS National Helpline on 0818 07 2000 Monday to Friday, from 9am to 8pm or find the contact details for your local office.

 Disclaimer: This blog does not represent legal advice and is intended for guidance only.
 If you are concerned about your current or future personal financial situation, then please contact an adviser from MABS.
-Advisers are available by phone, email, WhatsApp and in-person in locations nationwide.
+Advisers are available by phone, email and in-person in locations nationwide.